 Dog-Friendly: yes

-Green Mountain Lookout had long been on the back burner.
-But because of the Suiattle River Road closure, I continued to put the plan on hold.
-Then the road reopened last October beyond the initial 12 miles.
+Green Mountain Lookout has been on the back burner.
+Due to the Suiattle River Road closure, it’s been on hold since a friend invited me on a bike trip.
+Then, the road reopened last October past the initial 12 miles after 11 years.

-I chatted with the skiers and snowshoers of the two cars at the trailhead.
-They were about to explore places behind Green Mountain.
-Later the pups and I started walking right before another vehicle pulled in.
+I chatted with some skiers and snowshoers of the two cars by the trailhead.
+The ambitious group was on the way to explore places past the lookout tower.
+The dogs and I soon started walking before another vehicle pulled in.

 See more trip photos here.